-Whereupon, on March 6, 1939, Muenzenberg was expelled from the ranks of the Communist Party of Germany by the Central Committee of the Communist Party of Germany.
+Whereupon. on March 6, 1939.
+Münzenberg was expelled from the ranks of the C.P.G. by the C.C. of the C.P.G.
 We cite below the resolution on his expulsion, adopted by the Central Committee:

 EXPULSION OF MUENZENBERG FROM THE COMMUNIST PARTY OF GERMANY